FAQ

 Types of PEOs

-Although there is only one type of PEO, known as co-employment, there remains some confusion among employers about the business model.
+Although there is only one type of PEO, known for its co-employment feature, there remains some confusion among employers about the business model.
 This misconception is largely because employee leasing has been incorrectly used to describe PEOs and their services over the years.
-In fact, some state legislatures continue to refer to PEOs as a type of leasing in their statutes.
+In fact, some state legislatures continue to refer to PEOs as a type of employee leasing in their statutes.

 PEOs and other categories of outsourcing

 PEOs are a type of HR outsourcing, but they’re also distinctly unique because of the co-employment arrangement.
-Other outsourcing services that are similar to or sometimes mistaken for PEOs include:
+Other outsourcing services that are similar to or sometimes mistaken for PEOs include administrative services organizations (ASO), employer of record (EOR) and temporary staffing or staff leasing companies.

 Certified PEOs

 Certified PEOs (CPEOs) have met the rigorous financial, legal and reporting requirements of the IRS.
-Working with one may afford you certain financial protections and tax benefits.
-For example, a CPEO can pay federal taxes on your behalf and you may not be subject to double taxation, as might be the case if you partnered with a non-certified PEO.
-Only a small percentage of PEOs are certified by the IRS.
+Working with one may afford businesses certain employment-related financial protections and tax benefits.
+For example, a CPEO processes and transmits federal employment taxes on the employer’s behalf.
+Businesses may also not be subject to the federal employment tax restart for employee wages, which could apply if they partner with a non-certified PEO.

 What does working with a CPEO help ensure?